centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ### Translations

-With v6 of our Registrar Module, we have introduced a Translation Mechanism that is allowing us to translate our Module's Texts in Client Area.
+Since Version 6 of our Registrar Module, we have introduced a Translation Mechanism that is allowing us to translate our Module's Texts in Client Area.

 Find our translation files in the `lang` folder of our ZIP Archive.
 As long as you don't have language override files already in use in your system, just copy that folder into your WHMCS System's root directory.
 Otherwise, please merge our translations into the existing ones.
 Please cover this step after each module upgrade.

 ### Transliteration

-Since Version 6 of our Registrar Module we started considering WHMCS' transliterated data for contact data in Registrations, Transfers and Contact Information Updates.
+Since Version 6 of our Registrar Module, we started considering WHMCS' transliterated data for contact data in Registrations, Transfers and Contact Information Updates.

-We ignored this in the past as WHMCS in Version < v7 had a lot trouble regarding Transliterations.
+We ignored this in the past as WHMCS in Version < 7 had a lot trouble regarding Transliterations.
 Our Module offers a ready-to-use transliteration approach that replaces HTML Entities with their UTF-8 Pendants and maps Greek Characters to so-called Greeklish ones.
 Copy folder `includes` from our ZIP Archive to your WHMCS System's root directory.
 Please cover this step after each module upgrade.

 Read [here](https://docs.whmcs.com/Custom_Transliteration) for further Details.